Dogapsa: History

 Little is known of Dogapsa Temple's history after the 19th century.
 A number of its cultural objects were damaged or lost during the Japanese invasion (1597-1598) and the Manchu invasion (1636-1637).
 What few items of cultural heritage remained were destroyed during the Japanese occupation of Korea (1910-1945) and the Korean War (1950-1953).
-When Ven.
-Sumi Daesa reconstructed the temple, there were 12 associated hermitages, including Sangdongam, Sangyeonam and Bijeonam, but at present there are only two, Sanggyeon-seongam and Dongam.
+When Sumi Daesa reconstructed the temple, there were 12 associated hermitages, including Sangdongam, Sangyeonam and Bijeonam, but at present there are only two, Sanggyeon-seongam and Dongam.

-In 1977, a fire broke out due to the carelessness of a visitor.
-Regrettably, it destroyed the Main Buddha Hall, called Daeung-bojeon, and many sacred cultural objects.
+In 1977, a fire broke out due to the carelessness of a visitor that destroyed the Main Buddha Hall, called Daeung-bojeon, and many sacred cultural objects.
 Daeung-bojeon was restored in 1981.
-Another restoration project is now being carried out following a massive excavation survey done in 2009.
-Dubbed “Mt.
-Geumgangsan of the Honam region” (southwest Korea), Mt.
-Wolchulsan is a place of great energy with numerous peaks.
-This energy is concentrated at Dogapsa Temple, which is gradually being restored.
+Another restoration project was carried out following a massive excavation survey done in 2009.